 On this page, you can find the following information:

-Which SSRIs are available in New Zealand?
+- Which SSRIs are available in Aotearoa New Zealand?

-What conditions are SSRIs used for?
+- What conditions are SSRIs used for?

 Although SSRIs are called antidepressants and are commonly used to treat moderate-to-severe depression, they are also used to treat many other conditions such as anxiety disorders (social anxiety, generalised anxiety, panic disorder, OCD and PTSD), eating disorders such as bulimia nervosa, and mood changes related to periods (menstruation) called premenstrual dysphoric disorder.